Share your deployment goals, market and timeline, and a Telcore specialist will get back to you

 (05)

-Implemented as a VNF for deployment on standard server infrastructure
+Deployable as a VNF on standard server infrastructure

 Telcore PGW solution advantages